kehantan/labbook/docs/assays/mtt.rst

 Planning
 --------

-Before we actually start the procedure, we need to plan out some stuff.

-* Number of cells we need
+Before we actually start the procedure, we need to calculate **number of cells** and **amount of media** we need to use for one 96 well plate, with each well contains 100 uL of mixture that contains complete DMEM + number of cells we want for each well.
-* Amount of media we need

 Number of cells we need
 ~~~~~~~~~~~~~~~~~~~~~~~

-Our goal is to have 100 uL of mixture that contains 10% DMEM + number of cells needed in each well.

-Assume
+Assume for 1 compound, we are testing

-    * we are testing 8 different concentrations (including negative control) of our compound on the cells
+    * 8 different concentrations (including negative control) on the cells
+    * 5 wells for each concentration (supposedly we only need 3 for technical replicates, but extra wells were included)
     * 5,000 cells in each well

 then: